Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Performing the pose against a wall

-If you struggle with balance or feel uneasy about tipping over in Wild Thing pose, practicing against a wall can provide a sense of security.
+If you struggle with or feel uneasy about tipping over in Wild Thing pose, practicing against a wall can provide a sense of security.
 Begin by standing facing a wall with your feet hip-width apart.
 Place your hands on the wall, shoulder-width apart, at about chest height.
 Step one foot back, maintaining a slight bend in the front knee.

 From here, lift your hips and extend your arm and leg as you would in regular Wild Thing.
 The wall will act as a guide and support system, allowing you to focus on the extension and opening of your body without worrying about toppling over.
 This modification is especially helpful for beginners or those recovering from injuries.